Fixed-Gaussian Spectral Algorithms: Minimax Optimal Rates for Misspecified Learning and Transfer: Proofs of Main Results for Gaussian Spectral Algorithms

-where $C$ is a constant proportional to $\sigma$. \end{theorem} \begin{remark} Regarding the \textbf{approximation error}, as we mentioned in Section~\ref{subsec: discussion for SA with Gaussian}, the intermediate term $f_{\lambda}$ is placed in $[H^{m_{0}}]^{s}$ while the true function in $H^{m_{0}}$ (here, $s$ denotes the interpolation index) for classical misspecified kernel methods.
-This allows one to expand $f_{\lambda}$ and $f_{0}$ under the same basis and makes the optimal order of $\lambda$ in $n$ takes polynomial pattern like Proposition~\ref{proposition: target-only learning}.
-This technique is widely used in many misspecified kernel literature like Theorem A.2 in \citet{zhang2023optimality} etc. However, in our case, the intermediate term, $f_{\lambda}$, lies in the RKHS associated with Gaussian kernels ($s$ needs to be $\infty$).
+where $C$ is a constant. \end{theorem} \begin{remark} As we mentioned in Section~\ref{subsec: discussion for SA with Gaussian}, the intermediate term $f_{\lambda}$ is placed in $[H^{m}]^{s}$ while the true function in $H^{m}$ (here, $s$ denotes the interpolation index) for classical misspecified kernel methods.
+This allows one to expand $f_{\lambda}$ and $f^{*}$ under the same basis.
+In our case, the intermediate term, $f_{\lambda}$, lies in the RKHS associated with Gaussian kernels ($s$ needs to be $\infty$).
 Therefore, the previous technique is no longer feasible.
-Therefore, the techniques we used are the Fourier transform of the Gaussian kernel and the Plancherel Theorem.
+Therefore, the techniques we used are the Fourier transform of the Gaussian kernel and the Plancherel Theorem. \end{remark}

-Regarding the \textbf{estimation error}, we apply standard integral operator techniques from \citet{smale2007learning}, following a strategy similar to \citet{fischer2020sobolev,zhang2023optimality}.
-Unlike most existing work focusing on polynomial eigenvalue decay, we refine the proof to address the Gaussian kernel case, where the eigenvalues decay exponentially. \end{remark}